lambdaclass/buzzconf/README.md

 BuzzConf is a conference by developers for developers thats explores the new horizons in computer science such as functional programming, distributed systems, big data, machine learning and other interdisciplinary areas and brings them to a bigger audience.

-The conference will take place between the **last week of April and the first week of May 2018 in Buenos Aires, Argentina**.
-The exact date will be confirmed shortly.
+The conference will take place between the **Thursday 26th of April in Buenos Aires, Argentina**.
+On Friday April 27th we will host a few workshops .

 Areas of particular interest to the conference include:
 - programming languages design